 Whilst every effort is made to ensure the accuracy of the Tariff on GOV.UK, the onus remains with the user to consult the Official Journal as necessary and to ensure that the correct duties are paid at importation.

 Volume 1 - This collection brings together detailed information for importers and exporters covering prohibitions and restrictions, reliefs, duties, suspensions, and VAT.
 It also covers other applicable charges and rules you’ll need to apply when importing or exporting from the UK.

 Classification of goods - Use this tool to search for import and export commodity codes and for tax, duty and licences that apply to your goods – please read Trade Tariff: look up commodity codes, duty and VAT rates.

 Volume 3 - This collection brings together directions for completing the Single Administrative Document (form C88) and related customs documentation.
 It includes import, export and community transit documentary procedures, information about customs warehousing, trader data input, details of customs procedure codes and certain other special procedures for facilitating trade.

 |Third country||Any country that is outside the Customs Territory of the EU.|

 |UK||The United Kingdom: England, Scotland, Wales, Northern Ireland, (not the Channel Islands).|

 Your rights and obligations

-Your Charter explains what you can expect from us and what we can expect from you.
+Read Your Charter to find out what you can expect from us and what we can expect from you.

 If you have any comments or suggestions to make about this notice, please write to: